Versusmind/elude/readme.md

 ### API

-A restfull api is available to manage ACL.
+A REST api is available to manage ACL.
 With HTTP resources; groups, roles, users, permissions

 Actions: